Developing Multisensory Skills in Blind Babies

 5. Hanging Toys That Make Sound

-- 🌵【NEWBORN GIFT GOOD FOR BABY GROWTH】: A great wooden play gym for baby to have fun and do exercise in a way that appropriate activities to promote brain and motor skill development, this comfy baby wood play gym comes with 7 removable infant activity toys to play with that help the baby build strong motor skills and hand-eye coordination.
-When babies lie down, they can grab toys, exercise arm strength, and improve flexibility.
+- Best Newborn Gift for Baby Growth: A great wooden baby gym to have fun and do exercise in a way that appropriate activities to promote brain and motor skill development, this comfy baby play gym comes with 7 removable infant activity toys to play with that help the baby build strong motor skills and hand-eye coordination.

-- ☁️【HIGH QUALITY SAFE DESIGN & BABY LOVE】: PgUp baby play gym crafted using 100% baby-safe materials.
+- High Quality Safty Design: PgUp Wooden baby play gym crafted using 100% baby-safe materials.
 FSC-certified wooden pieces are made of high-quality New Zealand natural pine and removable accessories are sanded to a nice, smooth surface with no sharp edges that could cause harm to the baby, organic does not contain toxic or chemicals.
-PgUp is committed to entrusting education in entertainment to bring comfort and health to your baby.

-- 🎄【EASY TO ASSEMBLE & MORE STABLE】: PgUp baby play gym wooden was relatively easy to put together, just two screws and figured out which way the wooden planks went!
-Removable construction allows to change or add more toys, it also adapts very well to any nursery and space in the house.
-The fixed bracket can provide more stable support, the bracket will not swing at will, and the safety is higher.
+- Easy to Assemble & More Stable: PgUp baby gym was relatively simple to put together, only two screws and figured out which way the wooden planks went!
+Removable construction enables to modify or add more toys, it also adapts extremely well to any nursery and space in the house.
+The fixed bracket can supply more stable support, the bracket will not swing at will and the security is higher.

 Simple mobiles or baby gyms are designed to motivate babies to reach and feel more comfortable exploring away from their bodies, which can be difficult for blind babies to master.
 Baby gyms that also include sounds, like this Wooden Hanging Activity Center, combine both reaching and sound prompts, making it perfect for visually impaired babies and toddlers.